You may occasionally wish to disassemble your 9Barista machine to either replace or upgrade a component. We’ll show you how to do that here.

 - Check for a blockage in the heat exchanger coil by blowing into the boiler pipe.
 You should be able to blow a small amount of air through.
 If you can, there’s not a blockage.

 - If you can’t blow through the boiler pipe, unscrew it and hold it up to the light to see if there’s any debris blocking the end.
 If there is, use a pin to dislodge and remove it, before screwing back into place.
 Tightening it with your fingers should be sufficient; turn until you feel resistance against the thermal break (the circular piece of black silicone rubber).

 - Again, try to blow through the heat exchanger coil.
 If you can’t, and you know the boiler pipe is not blocked, it means that there’s a blockage in your heat exchanger coil.
 If this is the case please get in touch and we’ll help you further.

 Reassemble the machine by following the steps 1 to 4 in reverse order.

 When you come to fit the group insulator, be careful that the valve chamber seal locates correctly.
-To do this, position the valve chamber seal around the tip of the group insulator, and then press the these two parts on to the grouphead.
+To do this, position the valve chamber seal around the tip of the group insulator, then dab it with water and press the these two parts on to the grouphead.
 If the group insulator is pushed up by the spring before you attach one of the three screws, the valve chamber seal may have dislodged.